zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-weblogic.md

 1. Click *Save*.

-## Declaring the Liferay Home Folder
+## Declare the Liferay Home Folder

 Before installing DXP, set your [*Liferay Home*](../../reference/liferay-home.md) folder location.

 1. Create a file called [`portal-ext.properties`](../../reference/portal-properties.md).
-(It overrides [portal properties](https://docs.liferay.com/dxp/portal/7.2-latest/propertiesdoc/portal.properties.html).)
+(It overrides [portal properties](https://docs.liferay.com/dxp/portal/7.3-latest/propertiesdoc/portal.properties.html).)

 1. In the `portal-ext.properties` file, set the `liferay.home` property to your Liferay Home folder path.
-In WebLogic, the user domain's folder is generally Liferay Home, but any other folder on the machine can be used:
+In WebLogic, the domain's folder is generally Liferay Home, but any other folder on the machine can be used:

     ```properties
     liferay.home=/full/path/to/your/liferay/home/folder